The Life and Times of Tom Delonge, the Man Who Confessed His Sexual Feelings Toward a Dog

 (via)

 The truth is: he’s definitely out.
-Mark Hoppus and Travis Barker – the two willowing members of pop-punk’s crown jewel – gave an interview to Rolling Stone yesterday evening and stated: “It’s hard to cover for someone who’s disrespectful and ungrateful…To say, ‘I didn’t quit the band’ is just not true.
+(We have a bunch of suggestions for who should take his place.)
+Mark Hoppus and Travis Barker—the two willowing members of pop-punk’s crown jewel—gave an interview to Rolling Stone yesterday evening and stated: “It’s hard to cover for someone who’s disrespectful and ungrateful…To say, ‘I didn’t quit the band’ is just not true.
 It’s disingenuous.”

 But has it really taken people this long to realize he’s an idiot?
 I mean, I guess it’s because he’s like, not a stoned, drunk, punk kid anymore.
 He’s 39-years old.
 When you’re young and look like an innocent, bright-faced hunk, it’s easy to get away with things.
 However, Tom Delonge, even before he was Tom DeGone, has been an infantile, untrustworthy poop-stamp on the music industry.
 Let’s take a look at why.